malcolmosh/malcolmosh.github.io/_posts/2023-06-25-dispatchpi_part4.md

 ---
 layout: post
-title: 'DispatchPi part 4 : an iOS shortcut 📱'
+title: "DispatchPi part 4 : an iOS shortcut 📱"
 date: 2023-06-25 12:00:00-0500
 last_modified_at: 2023-06-25 12:00:00-0500
 description: #an example of a blog post with table of contents on a sidebar
-tags: #formatting toc sidebar
+tags: raspberrypi
 categories: DispatchPi
 giscus_comments: false
 related_posts: false